 - Every contact of any of the active robots with an obstacle will be punished with a point, which is subtracted from the amount of points in the current run.
-A continuous contact with an obstacle (even if it moves the obstacle) will count as a single contact. - If the ball goes out the field delimiting lines at any time, the attempt is terminated and a point will be subtracted from the amount of points in the current run.
-This does not apply if the ball goes out of the field after bouncing off from the goalkeeper or from the goal posts. - If a shot at the goal is taken from a distance greater than 2m, a point will be subtracted from the amount of points in the current run.
+A continuous contact with an obstacle (even if it moves the obstacle) will count as a single contact. - If the ball goes out the field delimiting lines at any time, or if it stays on the same half after a pass attempt, the team will be punished with a point which is subtracted from the amount of points.
+Furthermore, the procedure must be interrupted and restarted from point 1. - If any of the robots moves out of the field delimiting lines, the team attempt will be terminated, and one point will be subtracted from the amount of points.